ResidentMario/missingno/README.md

 ## contributing

 For thoughts on features or bug reports see [Issues](https://github.com/ResidentMario/missingno/issues).
 If you're interested in contributing to this library, see details on doing so in the `CONTRIBUTING.md` file in this repository.
-If doing so, keep in mind that `missingno` is currently in a maintenence state, so while bugfixes are welcome, I am unlikely to review or land any new major library features.
+If doing so, keep in mind that `missingno` is currently in a maintenance state, so while bugfixes are welcome, I am unlikely to review or land any new major library features.